 Call for Abstract

-6th Annual Meeting on Infectious Diseases, Microbiology & Beneficial Microbes, will be organized around the theme “"Innovations in Controlling Infectious Diseases, Microbiology, and Beneficial Microbes"”
+7th Annual Meeting on Infectious Diseases, Microbiology & Beneficial Microbes, will be organized around the theme “"Innovative Approaches to Combat Infectious Threats and Harness Beneficial Microbes for Global Health"”

 Submit your abstract to any of the mentioned tracks.